Schubert puzzles and integrability I: invariant trilinear forms: The general construction

 For $d=1,2,3,4$, if instead of $a=1$ we set $a$ equal to the $a_d$ from \S\ref{ssec:signature} ($3,2,1\frac{1}{2},1$ respectively), then the form on $\Lambda^{1+d}$ becomes positive semidefinite with two null directions, and its quotient is the weight lattice of $A_2,D_4,E_6,E_8$ respectively.
 This is how the vectors in lemmas \ref{lem:greend1}-\ref{lem:greend3} arise.

 Theorem~\ref{thm:classif} is {\em very}\/ suggestive that $4$-step Schubert calculus might be approached using edge labels based on the roots of $E_8$.
-However, as briefly indicated in the introduction, the situation is somewhat complicated, and will be discussed in a separate publication \cite{SchubII}.
+However, as briefly indicated in the introduction, the situation is somewhat complicated, and will be discussed in \rem{AK changes} the next article \cite{artic80} in this series.